Would your employees agree when asked?

 - Make a habit of formalizing what you plan on sharing after leadership meetings.

 Communication is even more important when there’s instability

 Managers often communicate less in troubled times — when they should be communicating more.
 And sometimes, people under-communicate because they’re not sure what can share.
-Usually, a little more transparency is usually helpful.
+Usually, a little more transparency is helpful.

 Lay the groundwork for success

 How do you know if your employees feel well informed about important decisions?
 Ask them!
 Next, set a plan to communicate important decisions effectively throughout the organization, from the top to the front line.
 Be sure to include all stakeholders in important decisions.
 There will be a lot more buy-in to decisions that people felt involved in making.